Your Home at Marshall

 Most students choose to live in the residence halls their first year; many return for subsequent years.
 Research shows that students who live on campus get more out of their college experience.
 Residents enjoy resources designed to make their transition into college smooth.
 They also meet people from all walks of life.

 First-year students live in the Marshall residence halls.
 Single, double, and triple rooms are arranged in suites.
 Each suite has a bathroom, living area, and patio/balcony.
+Some first years are assigned in our apartment community, pending space.

 - All beds in both residential halls and apartments are extra long twins (36" x 80").